smarter-sh/community/contributors/guide/issue-triage.md

 weight: 10
 description: |
-  These guidelines serve as a primary document for triaging incoming issues to Kubernetes.
+  These guidelines serve as a primary document for triaging incoming issues to Smarter.
 SIGs and projects are encouraged to use this guidance as a starting point, and customize to address specific triaging needs.
 ---